sanjeet-jain/cs-561/SANJEET_VINOD_JAIN-20012768-HW-2.txt

   from ranks a
   left join max_ranks b on a.prod = b.prod
 )
---finding average of values which falls between half of max rank and new rank select
+select
     a.prod as product,
     cast(avg(a.quant) as decimal(10,2)) as median_quant